LP2X0X/PROGRAMMING/C++/2 - Fundamental Data Types/Data Types/Special Values/Inf.md

 ---
-tags: cpp, special, value, fundamental
+tags:
+  - cpp
+  - special
+  - value
+  - fundamental
 ---

 - **Inf**, which represents infinity.
 Inf is signed, and can be positive (+Inf) or negative (-Inf).